Your briefing on Friday – The New York Times

 China's great political event

-Communist Party leaders will open a series of meetings today that will set the agenda for next year, when President Xi Jinping begins the task of lifting China out of the economic crisis and preventing a resurgence of the coronavirus.
-Steven Lee Myers, our head of the Beijing office, spoke about these challenges.
+Communist party leaders have opened a series of meetings that will set the agenda for next year.
+Steven Lee Myers, our head of the Beijing office, spoke to Melina Delkic of the Briefings team about her challenges.

 What are you seeing today

-The main thing that everyone is going to look for is a discussion about how they intend to get out of the economic immersion that the whole world is in.
-Projections of economic growth, which so far have been quite rosy for the past few decades, are closely watched.
+The main thing is a discussion on how the Chinese intend to get out of the economic immersion the world is in.
 I don't think anyone expects that they can achieve economic growth this year.

-An important thing that will come out of this is the sense of tone that the government sets.
+Another important thing that will come out of this is the tone that the government sets.
 Even if they have done better than other countries in handling this virus, it is still a huge challenge for the party, probably as big as anything since Tiananmen Square.

-Officials more or less had this agreement with the people that the party was making them richer and more prosperous.
-With the virus now and the economic consequences, as well as tensions with the United States, where does that leave China and what message are they going to send to people in a time of great crisis?
+Finally, the laws presented at this year's session reflect Beijing's growing impatience with those in Hong Kong pushing for greater central government freedoms under the "one country, two systems,quot; model.

-Many American journalists, including you and other New York Times journalists, were recently expelled from the country.
-From outside of China, how are you and others adjusting to cover this event and China in general?
+Many American journalists, including you and other Times journalists, were recently expelled from the country.
+How are you covering this event?

 Not being there complicates it: you can't ask people questions as they enter.
 This year, due to the virus, no one can do it.
 They are really restricting access to the media, apparently for health reasons.
 We were watching what we can in the live transmissions of the speeches and press conferences.